You’ve helped mom through the whelping process and now you are surrounded by a litter of adorable newborn puppies.

 Puppy Umbilical Cord Care

 Once you ensure the puppy is breathing and eating, it’s time to care for the umbilical cord.
 Trim the umbilical cord to ½ to ¾ inch and dip it in a seven percent iodine such as Breeder’s Edge Clean Cut Iodine to sanitize it.
 That also helps dry up the umbilical cord and keeps mom from trying to clean it off the tummy.
 Over cleaning by mom can open the belly wall and cause an emergency trip to the vet.

 Puppies should eat and sleep around the clock during the first two weeks.
 If they are crying or fussing this means they are either cold, hungry or sick.
 They should gain weight and double both their size and body weight during the first week.
 If you weigh daily and he does not gain for two days it’s time to see your veterinarian.

-In days two through seven, wipe Doc Roy’s® GI Synbiotics Gel on roof of the puppy’s mouth daily.
+In days two through seven, wipe Doc Roy’s® GI Synbiotics Gel or Breeder’s Edge Nurture Flora newborn probiotic supplement on the roof of the puppy’s mouth daily.
 The gel melts at body temperature and there is no danger of aspiration with it.
 At birth, the puppy’s gut is sterile and we want only good bacteria populating it.

 When Do Puppies Need Vaccinations?